vuejs/awesome-vue/README.md

  - [rails_vue_melt](https://github.com/midnightSuyama/rails_vue_melt) - Rails view with webpack=vue optimizer.
  - [vue-starter](https://github.com/rohitkrai03/vue-starter) - A Vue.js starter kit that lets you focus on more programming and less configuration.
  - [vue-standalone-component](https://github.com/InCuca/vue-standalone-component) - A standalone component generator with documentation support using jsdoc and vue-styleguidist
+ - [vuejs-wordpress-theme-starter](https://github.com/EvanAgee/vuejs-wordpress-theme-starter) - A WordPress theme with the guts ripped out and replaced with Vue

 ### Client